rsdoiel/antenna/archives/2025/snapshots_2025.13.md

 <p>Dropping a model release as significant as Llama 4 on a weekend is plain unfair!
 So far the best place to learn about the new model family is <a href="https://ai.meta.com/blog/llama-4-multimodal-intelligence/">this post on the Meta AI blog</a>.
 They've released two new models today: Llama 4 Maverick is a 400B model (128 experts, 17B active parameters), text and image input with a 1 million token context length.
 Llama 4 Scout is 109B total parameters (16 experts, 17B active), also multi-modal and with a claimed 10 million token context length - an industry first.</p>

+<p>They also describe Llama 4 Behemoth, a not-yet-released "288 billion active parameter model with 16 experts that is our most powerful yet and among the world’s smartest LLMs".
+Behemoth has 2 trillion parameters total and was used to train both Scout and Maverick.</p>
+<p>No news yet on a Llama reasoning model beyond <a href="https://www.llama.com/llama4-reasoning-is-coming/">this coming soon page</a> with a looping video of an academic-looking llama.</p>

-<p>Llama 4 Maverick is now sat in second place on <a href="https://lmarena.ai/?leaderboard">the LM Arena leaderboard</a>, just behind Gemini 2.5 Pro.</p>
+<p>Llama 4 Maverick is now sat in second place on <a href="https://lmarena.ai/?leaderboard">the LM Arena leaderboard</a>, just behind Gemini 2.5 Pro. <em><strong>Update</strong>: It turns out that's not the same model as the Maverick they released - I missed that their announcement says "Llama 4 Maverick offers a best-in-class performance to cost ratio with an experimental chat version scoring ELO of 1417 on LMArena."</em></p>

 <p>You can try them out using the chat interface from OpenRouter (or through the OpenRouter API) for <a href="https://openrouter.ai/meta-llama/llama-4-scout">Llama 4 Scout</a> and <a href="https://openrouter.ai/meta-llama/llama-4-maverick">Llama 4 Maverick</a>.
 OpenRouter are proxying through to <a href="https://console.groq.com/docs/models">Groq</a>, <a href="https://fireworks.ai/models">Fireworks</a> and <a href="https://docs.together.ai/docs/serverless-models">Together</a>.</p>
 <p>Scout may claim a 10 million input token length but the available providers currently seem to limit to 128,000 (Groq and Fireworks) or 328,000 (Together) - I wonder who will win the race to get that full sized 10 million token window running?</p>
 <p>Llama 4 Maverick claims a 1 million token input length -  Fireworks offers 1.05M while Together offers 524,000.
 Groq isn't offering Maverick yet.</p>